Carrick East: Geography

 Carrick East is bounded on the north by Brackley, Templeport townland, on the west by Killyneary townland, on the south by Bawnboy townland and on the east by Gortnavreeghan townland.
 Its chief geographical features are Slieve Rushen mountain on whose western slope it lies, mountain streams and forestry plantations.
 Carrick East is traversed by minor roads and rural lanes.
 The townland covers 127 statute acres.

 History

-In medieval times the McGovern barony of Tullyhaw was divided into economic taxation areas called ballibetoes, from the Irish Baile Biataigh (Anglicized as 'Ballybetagh'), meaning 'A Provisioner's Town or Settlement'.
+In medieval times, the McGovern barony of Tullyhaw was divided into economic taxation areas called ballibetoes, from the Irish Baile Biataigh (Anglicized as 'Ballybetagh'), meaning 'A Provisioner's Town or Settlement'.
 There were seven ballibetoes in the parish of Templeport.
 Carrick East was located in the ballybetagh of "Balleagheboynagh" (alias 'Ballyoghnemoynagh').
 The original Irish is Baile Na Muighe Eanach, meaning 'The Town of the Marshy Plain').
 The ballybetagh was also called "Aghawenagh", the original Irish is Achadh an Bhuí Eanaigh, meaning 'The Field of the Yellow Bog').

-Up until the 19th century Carrick East was composed of two separate townlands, Carrick and Tonnyneask, when they were then merged into a new townland of Carrick East.
+Up until the 19th century, Carrick East was composed of two separate townlands, Carrick and Tonnyneask, which were then merged into a new townland of Carrick East.